-UMaine’s Diagnostic and Research facility includes the Veterinary Diagnostics Laboratory, with space and equipment to perform investigative necropsy procedures on large animals; the Pest Management Unit, which offers Maine’s only tick identification service, and the Aquatic Animal Health Lab, currently under expansion through a separate $2.1 million marine bond.
+UMaine’s Diagnostic and Research facility includes the Veterinary Diagnostics Laboratory, with space and equipment to perform investigative necropsy procedures on large animals; the Pest Management Unit, which offers Maine’s only tick identification service, and the Aquatic Animal Health Lab, expanded through a separate $2.1 million marine bond.

 The nature of the laboratory’s work with pests and pathogens means that safety is a top priority.
 The WBRC/P+W team’s key task was to maximize safety and mitigate risk by programming a series of bio-secure safeguards to protect laboratory personnel and the surrounding community.
 The facility contains all the biocontainment, biosecurity, and biosafety measures needed for the laboratory’s variety of testing and research work through the strategic placement of entries, safety features, equipment, infrastructure, and protocols.